-A hub for community collaboration to reduce our climate impact and build a more equitable and resilient Ashland
+ACC’s mission is to serve as a hub for community collaboration to reduce our climate impact and build a more equitable and resilient Ashland.

-Experts share how the IRA can help you electrify your home (and save money!)
+Experts share how the Inflation Reduction Act can help you electrify your home (and save money!)

 Our Action Team, Electrify Ashland Now!, hosted an event where local and national experts met with more than 70 community members to discuss the importance of home-electrification — and how the Inflation Reduction Act (IRA) makes these upgrades more accessible than ever.
 We discussed the tax rebates and incentives offered, who qualifies for them, and why electrification is crucial to limiting the effects of climate change.

 Deloitte: The United States’ turning point: How climate action can drive our economic future